OsamahAnsari/ProjectTalos/_posts/2020-12-02-final-touches-and-design-expo-prep.md

 - Added music for the main menu and the game itself that kinda fits with the theme
 - Tried tuning the hummingbirds some more
 - Fixed other miscellaneous bugs
-- Set up a [draft itch.io page](https://royalguardstudios.itch.io/the-flowers-nightmare?secret=sz7PqxXAaW944K75GEHsoDigpI) (will publish soon)
+- Set up a [draft itch.io page](https://royalguardstudios.itch.io/the-flowers-nightmare?secret=sz7PqxXAaW944K75GEHsoDigpI) (will publish once finished)

 I plan to continue to work on this later today and make the final adjustments.